squidarth/squidarth.github.io/_posts/2018-05-28-using-raw-sockets.md

 This is very clearly not ideal.
-With root access, programs can do some serious damage to the system, and with a sufficiently complicated network program, the chances of something going wrong, like a code injection bug go up.
+With root access, programs can do some serious damage to the system, and with a sufficiently complicated network program, the chances of something going wrong and pretty high.

-## Linux Capabilities
+## The solution: Linux Capabilities

 Thankfully, programs don't have to be run with full root access in order to be able to use raw sockets.
 Linux has a feature called [_capabilities_](http://man7.org/linux/man-pages/man7/capabilities.7.html).